vikejs/vike/readme.md

 <br>
 [Ext Glob](https://github.com/micromatch/micromatch#extglobs): `/**/*.page.client.*([a-zA-Z0-9])`

-A `.page.client.js` file is a `.page.js`-adjacent file that defines the page's browser-side entry.
+A `.page.client.js` file is a `.page.js`-adjacent file that defines the page's browser-side code.

 It represents the *entire* browser-side code.
 This means that if you create an empty `.page.client.js` file, then the page has zero browser-side JavaScript.
 (Except of Vite's dev code when not in production.)

-This also means that you have full control over the browser-side code: not only can you render/hydrate your pages as you wish, but you can also easily integrate any browser library.
+This also means that you have full control over the browser-side code: not only can you render/hydrate your pages as you wish, but you can also easily integrate browser libraries.

 ```jsx
 // *.page.client.js